Periscope Lab Research

 We conduct research on real-time data analysis to inform instruction.

-How can computing and digital devices can broadly support engineering education?
+How can computing and digital devices support engineering education?
 From immersive virtual reality headsets to wearable sensors, we consider the ways that digital systems can provide real-time feedback and be relevant for virtual classrooms in both workforce training and traditional academic contexts.

 What are the lasting impacts that K-12 outreach, engineering courses, purposeful community building, and other support structures have on graduation outcomes for all students?
-And how can these systems be used to counter stereotypes and increase the number of women and minority students earning engineering degrees?

 Current Projects